(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 You will want to start the process very early before finalizing your trip plans to Vegas, as the embassies/consulates are not known for their speed of processing.
 It could take up to 12 weeks, so budget for this accordingly.

 Every customs agent is different, so you’ll have to hope that you get a kind one that has mercy that day on your case.
 Some are on a power trip and deny any file that comes to their desk, so, unfortunately, a lot of the process will be out of your hands.
-Make your story sound as mild as can be and keep those fingers crossed!
+Make your story sound as mild as can, and keep your fingers crossed!
 Once you get through that hurdle, you’ll be one step closer to singing Viva Las Vegas all the way down the Strip!

 Can you travel to Las Vegas with a Mexican passport?
 Yes, you can use a Mexican passport to travel to Las Vegas.
-The passport must not expire within 6 months of your intended date of travel.
+The passport must not expire within six months of your intended date of travel.
 In addition, all Mexican citizens will need a current visa and an entry permit which can be obtained from a U.S. Consulate or Embassy in Mexico prior to traveling.